utkuozbulak/utkuozbulak.github.io/_pages/about.md

 - /about.html
 ---
 <div style="text-align: justify">
-I'm currently working as a Research Professor at Ghent University Global Campus (GUGC) and an Adjunct Professor at George Mason University Korea (GMUK), currently teaching Data Visualization at GMUK and Bioinformatics at GUGC.
+I'm currently working as an Assistant Professor in the Computational Data Sciences Department at George Mason University Korea, where I teach several courses related to data science and conduct research on applied AI for a variety of medical and biomedical problems.
 <br><br>
-These days, I'm working on automated machine learning research for vision problems, AI-assisted characterization of sub-visible particles in biopharmaceuticals and general vision problems involving medical and biomedical imaging, some topics involving spurious correlations, robust predictions, and interpretable AI.
-If you're working on cool projects within my areas of interest that I can contribute to, feel free to reach out!
+These days, I'm tinkering with automated machine learning experiments (e.g., Autoresearch) for computer vision and working on several applied AI projects in biopharmaceuticals and medical and biomedical imaging.
+I'm also interested in fundamental machine learning problems related to spurious correlations, robust predictions, and interpretable AI.
+<br><br>
+If you are working on related topics -- especially pharmaceutical applications (quality control, sub-visible particles, vial inspection, and similar topics) -- and are looking for someone with strong **coding**, **visualization**, and **AI** experience, feel free to reach out.
 </div>
 <br>
 Here's a brief overview of my career, including education, work history, research focus (past and present), publications, and repositories.